- The bald eagle is one of America’s most loved birds and serves as the country’s national symbol.

 Colorado: 200 Pairs

 Colorado has about 200 resident breeding pairs of bald eagles.
-It also has around 1,000 pairs of bald eagles who spend the winter there.
+It also has around 1,000 pairs of bald eagles that spend the winter there.

 Like many states, Connecticut lost its entire bald eagle population by the 1950s.
-Today, it is home to 45 healthy breeding pairs.
+Today, it is home to 82 healthy breeding pairs based on active nests.
 The state’s Department of Energy and Environmental Protection reports that Connecticut saw record-breaking numbers of active territories and successful nests.
-Its bald eagles produced 81 baby chicks and 14 new nesting territories.
+A total of 176 bald eagles have been recorded in total as of late 2022.

 Delaware has worked hard to improve its habitats for bald eagles.
 Many of the state’s breeding pairs can be seen close to the Delaware River.